-The Sub-Investment Manager uses the NB ESG Quotient to promote the environmental and social characteristics listed below by prioritising investment in securities issued by companies with a favourable and/or an improving NB ESG Quotient rating.
+The Sub-Investment Manager uses the NB ESG Quotient and third party data to promote the environmental and social characteristics listed below by prioritising investment in securities issued by companies with a favourable and/or an improving NB ESG Quotient or third party rating.
+Pursuant to this, the Sub-Investment Manager will not invest in a company with a poor NB ESG Quotient or third party rating unless there is a commitment to engage with the company with an expectation that the NB ESG Quotient or third party rating will improve over time.